Sword-Anchor/SnapIt/README.md

 # SnapIt

 > Content is too scattered on the Internet.
-Every day we find compelling content on numerous wesites and blogs.
+Every day we find compelling content on numerous websites and blogs.
 Unfortunately there is no way to save the content so that it can be viewed later.

 > That is why we created SnapIt.
 ![SnapIt Logo](/screenshots/Snapit-logo-blue.png?raw=true "SnapIt Logo")